ephread/ink/inklecate/LanguageServerProtocol/README.md

 ## Getting started

-The server use standard I/O to communicate with language clients.
+The server uses standard I/O to communicate with language clients.
 To start the server from your language client, run:

 ```shell
 $ inklecate -s